abrookins/andrewbrookins.com/about.md

 ---
-layout: post-dark
+layout: post
 permalink: /about/index.html
 title: About Me
 tags: [about]
-image:
-  feature: me-alma-e.jpg
 ---

+I'm a father and programmer living in Portland, Oregon.
+Lately I solve cloud infrastructure problems with Ruby and JavaScript at IBM, and in my free time I kick it with the family, meditate, and run a Dungeons and Dragons game.

 <figure>
 	<img src="/images/family.jpg" style="max-width: 400px;">
 	<figcaption>A photograph of the family</figcaption>
 </figure>

-I'm a father and programmer living in Portland, Oregon.
-Lately I solve cloud infrastructure problems with Ruby and JavaScript at Compose, an IBM company, and in my free time I kick it with the family, meditate, and run a Dungeons and Dragons game.

 Here are a few of my favorite posts: